Kalamazoo Living HIstory Show -Dealer Information Page-

 PREVIOUS PARTICIPANTS are invited to register if they have displayed appropriate trade goods, worn pre-1890 dress during show hours and worked cooperatively within the show guidelines.
 Tables and space are assigned on a first come - first served basis to previous dealers prior to opening registration to new dealers on January 15th.

 NEW DEALERS must submit photographs (just giving a website address is not acceptable) of their trade goods, themselves and their assistants in period dress along with their completed application and full payment to be considered for acceptance.
-Tables and space are assigned on a first come - first served basis to new dealers on January 15th.
+Tables and space are assigned on a first come - first served basis, pending show needs and quality control requirements, to new dealers on January 15th.
 Space is limited.
 SUBMIT YOUR APPLICATION PROMPTLYPhotos will be returned.
 If you are not accepted, your payment will be refunded.

 HAWKERS Individuals selling multiple items from their persons in the aisles and/or hallways will not be allowed.
 However, persons attending the show may sell one or two items, if appropriate, such as pre-1890 firearms.